Les tartelettes au beurre, bon à s’en lécher les doigts

 Traditionally, butter tarts are made with corn syrup.
 But in Algoma Country, we love making ours with fresh maple syrup.
 There are many locally-owned restaurants, bakeries, and even some family-owned convenience stores that sell them as well.

-Favourite Butter Tart Stops in Algoma Country
+Favourite Butter Tart Stops In Algoma Country

 Below is a butter tart recipe that has been handed down for three generations.